SpotlightKid/miditk-smf/README.md

     midi.eof()
 ```

-For more examples, see the [Usage examples](#usage-examples) section
+For more examples, see the [Usage examples](#usage-examples) section below.
-below.

 ## Overview

-`miditk-smf` is a general-purpose library for the parsing and generation
+`miditk-smf` is a general-purpose library for the parsing and generation of
-of Standard MIDI Files (SMF).
-The package is part of several planned
+Standard MIDI Files (SMF).
+The package is part of several planned packages
-packages under the common top-level package namespace `miditk`.
-This
+under the common top-level package namespace `miditk`.
+This package mainly
-package mainly provides the `miditk.smf` sub-package for handling
+provides the `miditk.smf` sub-package for handling standard MIDI files.
-standard MIDI files.
-Additional sub-packages with more specialised MIDI
+Additional sub-packages with more specialised MIDI libraries and tools may be
-libraries and tools will be distributed as separate package
-distributions in the future.
+developed and distributed as separate package distributions in the future.

 ### Compatibility